-Jordan previously served as Minister of Environment, Parliamentary Secretary to the Minister of Environment, Parliamentary Secretary to the Minister of Transportation and Infrastructure, and as a member of the Cabinet Committee for Environment and Land Use.
+Jordan Sturdy was elected as MLA for West Vancouver-Sea to Sky in 2013 and re-elected in 2017 and 2020.
+He currently serves as the Official Opposition Critic for Fisheries, Aquaculture and BC Ferries.He has served as the Official Opposition Critic for Transportation, Infrastructure, and Translink, as well as Jobs, BC Hydro, and as a Member of the Select Standing Committee on Crown Corporations.Sturdy previously served as Minister of Environment, Parliamentary Secretary to the Minister of Environment, Parliamentary Secretary to the Minister of Transportation and Infrastructure, and as a member of the Cabinet Committee for Environment and Land Use.

-Jordan has also served as president of the Whistler Farmers’ Market Society and director of the BC Association of Farmers’ Markets.
-Jordan and his wife Trish own and operate North Arm Farm, which grows organic vegetables and berries, in Pemberton, where they have lived since 1989.
+Sturdy has also served as president of the Whistler Farmers’ Market Society and director of the BC Association of Farmers’ Markets.
+Jordan and his wife Trish own and operate North Arm Farm in Pemberton, where they have lived since 1989.
 North Arm Farm is a popular regional destination.